Days Countdown

 Cycling might look like an individual sport, but it is deeply team-oriented.
 A leader cannot win without their teammates, known as domestiques (servants).
 These riders sacrifice their own chances to protect their leader.
 They fetch water bottles, block the wind, and chase down attacks from rivals.

 The main group of riders is called the peloton.
 Riding in this pack saves a huge amount of energy due to aerodynamics.
 Riders take turns at the front, cutting through the wind for the others behind them.
-Strategy plays a massive role here.
-Teams must decide when to use energy and when to rest.
-If a team attacks too early, they might burn out before the finish line.
-If they wait too long, they might get left behind.
+Strategy matters a great deal here.
+Teams must decide when to spend energy and when to conserve it.
+If a team attacks too early, they risk fading before the finish.
+If they wait too long, they can be caught out of position.

 A Traveling Celebration

 Before the riders even arrive, the crowds are entertained by the Publicity Caravan.
-This is a parade of decorated vehicles that passes through the course, throwing small gifts and treats to the spectators.
-It creates a carnival mood that lasts all day.
+This is a parade of decorated vehicles that passes along the route, tossing small gifts and treats to spectators.
+It adds a carnival feeling that can last all day.

 The race traditionally finishes in Paris on the Champs-Élysées.
-It is a ceremonial ending for the winner, who usually sips champagne on the way to the city.
+It is a ceremonial ending for the winner, who often sips champagne on the ride into the city.
 But for the sprinters, that final lap is still a fierce battle for glory.
-Crossing that finish line after three weeks of suffering is a moment of pure relief and pride for every rider who manages to complete the distance.
+Crossing the line after three weeks of effort brings a moment of pure relief and pride for every rider who makes it to the end.